Stockport Community Alliance

 What’s on for young people in Adswood & Bridgehall

-• Stockport Women & Girls Network run monthly workshops in Adswood and Bridgehall focused around peer connections and tackling the prevalence of bullying and intolerance and fostering community cohesion and safe places.
+• Make a Difference run monthly workshops for girls in Adswood and Bridgehall focused around peer connections and tackling the prevalence of bullying and intolerance and fostering community cohesion and safe places.

-• TLC have engaged a CYP Using Harm Worker who will run the Respect Young People’s Programme, the TLC: Encouraging Healthy Relationships Programme, as well as offering counselling.
+• Transforming Lives Together have engaged a CYP Using Harm Worker who will run the Respect Young People’s Programme, the TLC: Encouraging Healthy Relationships Programme, as well as offering counselling.
 The first of their programmes is RESPECT, aimed at improving relationships between young people and their parents/carers.

 • The second of their programmes is Encouraging Healthy Relationships, aimed at improving relationships between young people and their partners or siblings.